NicksPatties/portfolio-site/src/content/blog/sweet-sprint-01.md

 ### Selecting an exercise from a file

-You can now practice any file you'd like with `sweet`!
-Since some files are pretty large, use the `-s` and `-e` flags to select a start and an end number to practice!
+You can now select any file you'd like with `sweet`!
+Since some files are pretty large, use the `-s` and `-e` flags to select the start and end of a range of lines to practice.

 ![Select a file from start to end](@assets/blog/sweet-sprint-01/new-behavior-start-and-end-lines.gif)

 ### Selecting an exercise from STDIN

-Pipe output to `sweet` and use the `-` filename to perform an exercise from anywhere you'd like!
+Pipe the output of one command into `sweet`, and use the `-` filename to perform an exercise with anything you'd like!
 You can use the `-s` and `-e` flags as well!

 ![Exercise from stdin](@assets/blog/sweet-sprint-01/new-behavior-select-via-pipe.gif)

 # What's next?

 In the next sprint, I would like to work on the following things:

-- Writing tests and locking in exercise behavior
+## Finish writing tests

+I'd like to lock in the current behavior of my commands so I can be extra confident `sweet`'s behavior is working as intended.

+## Add more interesting stats

-- Displaying stats plot at the end of an exercise
+I would be useful to know what kinds of things to practice to improve.
+Some stats that I would like to record and display at the end of an exercise include:
+- Keys with the most mistakes
+- Key combinations that take up the most time
+- A plot that displays the average and raw words per minute over time

-- Saving exercises (but would like feedback)
+## Saving exercises

+I originally thought it would make saving exercises easier to add a sub-command that handles placing the exercise in the right place for you.
+For instance, you provide a URL to a text file from a code repository, for instance, and you download the text, and save it into the default `SWEET_EXERCISES_DIR` location.
+Would this feature be useful?
+Would it be more convenient to just use other tools that you're used to, like `curl` and `mv`?
+Some feedback would be helpful to guide this new feature!

 And that's it for the update!
 If you'd like to try out `sweet` for yourself, check out the [releases page](https://github.com/NicksPatties/sweet/releases) to download a copy yourself.
 If you have any issues, you can either submit them in the [project's issues page](https://github.com/NicksPatties/sweet/issues), or [send me an email](mailto:nickspatties@proton.me?subject=Sweet%20Issue%3A%20%3CYour%20issue%20title%20here%3E&body=Sweet%20version%3A%20%3Csweet%20version%3E%0D%0ADetails%3A%20%3Cadd%20details%20here%3E).
+See you next time!